FreeRCT/FreeRCT/doc/manual.rst

 - 'Forward' and 'Backward' to move the selected tile in the selected horizontal direction.
 - 'Long' to build a long path in one go.
+  Place the tile cursor, then click 'Long'.
+A path will be constructed to the position of the mouse.
+Click to fixate the position.
+Then click 'Buy' to buy the new path.
 - 'Buy' to build a path next to the currently selected tile, in the indicated directions (both horizontal and vertical).
 The currently selected tile will move to the newly bought path.